Infinite Fun.

 Who is Infinite Melee for?

-Strategy and mastery-focused players
+Strategy and mastery-focused players who crave depth

 Card game & tactics fans

-Tabletop hobbyists moving into digital
+Tabletop hobbyists seeking challenge / moving into digital

 Supports both competitive play and expressive experimentation.